Cossey/docker/filebackup/README.md

 # File Backup Container

 This container will automatically backup a set of files at the specified interval.
-Will output how long each download and cycle takes to complete and compress into a tar file.
+Will output how long each download and cycle takes to complete and put into a single tar file.

 ## Supported Platforms